kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.1.1 May 21, 2013 =
+* Removed second argument from json_encode() which caused video setup & resizing features to fail when servers were running PHP 5.2.

 = 4.1 May 19, 2013 =
 * Updated Video.js to version 4.0 and created a new skin that approximates the old one.
 Older versions of Video.js had some security holes, so this update is highly recommended.